iohkedu/cardano-education-program/README.md

   6.2.
 Creating native tokens and NFTs
   6.3.
 Usability of tokens and NFTs
   6.4.
 Buying and selling tokens on DEX

-Lessons that will be added soon:

 7. Ada handles
   7.1.
 Handle basics
   7.2.
 How to get a handle
   7.3.
-Benefits and modifications of ada handles
+Benefits and personalization of ada handles
   7.4.
-Additional tools and plans
-8. Hardware wallets and Lace
-  8.1.
-Ledger wallet
-  8.2.
-Trezor wallet
+Sub-handles